-Here we summarise what has been achieved, and discuss extensions to the calibrated small area projections.

-A practical calibration approach has been described which provides useful local indicators of demographic characteristics without the requirement of direct statistics of migration.
-A training projection for a recent period integrates demographic schedules for a reference area with the local number of births and deaths and population estimates.
-This training projection provides a summary view of demographic differences between local areas by estimating the TFR, SMR and agestructured migration that are consistent with the local constraints.
-Used in a projection, the results are plausible and much closer to a projection based on direct estimates of demographic schedules for each local area, than a projection which assumes the same local schedule for every area.
-The approach provides age-structured population estimates that have high value in planning local services.
-Avoidance of direct migration statistics makes the approach suited to projections for any local area by aggregating standard data for standard areas.
+Here we summarize what has been achieved, and discuss extensions to the calibrated small area projections.
+A practical calibration approach has been described which provides useful local indicators of demographic characteristics without the requirement for direct statistics on migration.
+A training projection for a recent period integrates demographic age schedules for a reference area with the local number of births and deaths and population estimates.
+This training projection provides a summary view of demographic differences between local areas by estimating the TFR, SMR and age-specific migration that are consistent with recent local data.
+Used in a projection, the results are plausible and much closer to a projection which assumes the same local schedule for every area.
+The approach provides age-specific population estimates that have high value in planning local services.
+Avoidance of direct migration statistics makes the approach suited to projections for any local area by aggregating data for standard areas.

-Direct estimates of demographic schedules are not usually available for local areas due to the political sensitivity of information based on few events, but tend also to be poor estimates of underlying demographic characteristics again because they are based on few events.
+Direct estimates of demographic schedules are not usually available for local areas owing to the sensitivity of information based on few events, but tend also to be poor estimates of underlying demographic characteristics.
 The calibrated estimates smooth the schedules.
-The paper has shown that this smoothing loses the detail of fertility in particular, not distinguishing early, late or bimodal fertility; however the projected number of births is nonetheless similar to projections based on direct estimates of schedules.
+The paper has shown that this smoothing loses the detail of fertility in particular, not distinguishing early, late or bimodal fertility; however, the projected number of births is similar to projections based on direct estimates of schedules.
 More generally, discrepancies between projections based on calibrated and direct estimates should be expected only when the population age structure is changing.
-In some circumstances the calibrated estimates probably perform better than a direct estimate.
+In some circumstances the calibrated estimates probably perform better than direct estimates.
 Direct estimates are often based on small numbers of past events or small populations (especially the very elderly) and so are not necessarily the most plausible for projections.